Reverse ETL: The Missing Piece of the Data Quality Puzzle

 The biggest hurdle?
 Data trust.

-Testing and data observability solutions have filled the gaps when it comes to monitoring, alerting for, fixing, and even preventing data quality issues in production systems, but data trust extends far beyond these steps of the pipeline.
+Data testing and data observability solutions have filled the gaps when it comes to monitoring, alerting for, fixing, and even preventing data quality issues in production systems, but data trust extends far beyond these steps of the pipeline.

 Far less discussed by equally important to data trust is data access.